elp192/Group-Project/README.md

 ## Data Processing (Extract, Transform, Load)

-- used PGadmin and postgres to store data
+- PGadmin and postgres were used to store data
-- created table hotel_booking and imported data from csv
+- Created table hotel_booking and imported data from csv
-- SQL script for the table created
+- SQL script for the table was created

 <br>